I am an experienced, award-winning teacher.

 You can take a look at my evaluations here.

-I have been teaching philosophy for just about 10 years now.
+I have been teaching philosophy for over 10 years now.
 I served as a teaching assistant or as an instructor almost every semester/quarter that I was in graduate school.
-Since finishing my dissertation, I have been teaching full time (4/4) at Grand Valley State University.
+Since finishing my dissertation, I have been teaching full time (4/4) at Grand Valley State University and (5/5) at Eastern Michigan University.

 As the instructor of record, I have taught the following courses: